simonespa/machine-learning-playground/docs/machine_learning/02_ml_steps.md

 ### Cleaning Missing Data

-Data can be missing for many reasons.
+Data can be missing for many reason.
 It can happen for human error, lack of a reliable source, because the data is not available or can't be retrieved or simply because it doesn't exist.

 There are different approaches to deal with missing data: